 Like Titan’s rack, Rep’s is not strictly a 3×3 rack.
 It’s 75mm, which is 2.95″, and metric hole spacing as well, ruling out any Rogue ML attachments that require a hitch pin in a second hole.
 The hole spacing is therefore similar to Westside but not Westside compatible.

 – Westside-like hole spacing

 Fringe has a 365-day return policy, which I think is the most generous in the whole industry right now.
 You get free shipping to begin with, and then you can send it back within a year, on a whim, and get all your money back.
 Or within 30 days and they’ll even pay return shipping.
 Evidently they don’t get many returns, or they wouldn’t be able to do this.

-Width: 49″ wide, the maximum width you want for a rack.
+Width: 49″ wide, the same as Rogue, the maximum width you want for a rack.

 Folding Mechanism: Just like Rogue.
 Fold either side in or out.
 It takes the same amount of work, pulling out 4 pins for the pull up bar and 4 for the rack hinges.
 Like Rogue, you can leave the J cups in place if you’re folding at least one side outward.

 |– 1 year return policy and 30 day free return shipping||– installation takes some skill|